zzz0906/LeetCode/README.md

 Oh, I try to use stack to solve this problem. we split it by using slash.
 If we face a .. we need to pop. if we face a string not "." or "" we push it in our stack.
 Finally we output the stack in the reverse order.

+## 72. Edit Distance
+In this problem, we need to solve the edit times.
+I do this job in a code Similarity detection, thus it's a little easy for me.

+we have 3 operations

+Insert a character

+Delete a character

+Replace a character

+oh now, It seems a greedy or dynamic programming.

+I still think it's a DP. because we need to find a maximum sub string match.
+Then conduct a Delete or replace.

+It not that easy...I am wrong.
+I need to conduct a LCS first. then Delete LCS not in that edit.

+We have two string org, target.

+Assuming we find a LCS string S for them.
+Then we know there is a part of the target not in S. for each char we can know how many we need to add.
+First we use replace other do for the org. if there is not enough char for us, we cannot use replace operation.
+Then we can only use delete for redundant char. then we can perform add a character.
+These operations condcut our answers.

+It's my idea.

+The standard answer say that we can just take the all questions as a DP.